FluxML/Flux.jl/docs/src/gpu.md

 AMD GPU support is available since Julia 1.9 on systems with ROCm and MIOpen installed.
 For more details refer to the [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) repository.

+Metal GPU acceleration is available on Apple Silicon hardware.
+For more details refer to the [Metal.jl](https://github.com/JuliaGPU/Metal.jl) repository.
+Metal support in Flux is experimental and many features are not yet available.

 ## Checking GPU Availability

 By default, Flux will run the checks on your system to see if it can support GPU functionality.
 You can check if Flux identified a valid GPU setup by typing the following: